Sandun-Sanjeewa/SandunS99/README.md

 #SandunS99
-This is the hom page of SandunS99
+This is the home page of SandunS99

 <!--